Sathvik-kota/Reinforcement-learning-for-continuous-authentication/README.md

 # Dataset
 <ul>
 <li>

-  **Dataset-1:-** The BBMAS (Behavioral Biometrics Multidevice Active Authentication System) dataset is a public dataset designed for research in behavioral biometrics .
+  **BBMAS (Behavioral Biometrics Multidevice Active Authentication System) dataset** -This is a public dataset designed for research in behavioral biometrics .
 It is a collection of keystroke data from multiple users performing various activities on different devices .
 **Link:-**

 </li>
 <li>

- **Dataset-2:-** (Mendley dataset) This dataset is a publicly available dataset , particularly focusing on the interaction of users with the Mendeley platform .
+ **Mendley dataset**-This dataset is a publicly available dataset , particularly focusing on the interaction of users with the Mendeley platform .
 **Link:-**
 </li>
 </ul>